WHAT ARE THE BEST THINGS TO SEE IN ELLA? BEST PLACES TO STAY IN ELLA? HOW TO GET AROUND IN ELLA?

 Lipton’s Seat is a superb mountainous area south of Ella entirely covered with tea plantations.
 No words can describe the beauty of this place.

-As you may know, Sri Lanka adopted the culture of tea with British colonisation and the country still produces some of the best teas in the world, Ceylon tea.
+As you may know, Sri Lanka adopted the culture of tea with British colonization and the country still produces some of the best teas in the world, Ceylon tea.

 Why is this place called Lipton’s Seat?